跳转到内容

 In this example:

-• The context parameter provides access to ServiceProvider
+• In C#, the context parameter provides access to the service provider and logger

-• The ResourceCommandService is retrieved from the service provider
+• In TypeScript, ResourceCommandService is retrieved from the AppHost execution context’s service provider before registering the command

 • Each command result is checked for success before proceeding